A3055 road: Military Road

 The original Military Road was constructed as part of a defence network in about 1860 and remained as a private gated road for about 70 years.
 It served as a link between forts and barracks and fluctuated between private and military use with private rights vested in the Seely family.
 In 1930 or thereabouts, the landowner Sir Charles Seely donated what was then a narrow track to the Isle of Wight Council for public use.
 The original track was vulnerable to erosion and a new road was constructed further inland.
-Some vestiges of the original track are still visible along the coast from Shippards Chine to the north west of the slumped area.
+Some vestiges of the original track are still visible along the coast from Shepherds Chine to the north west of the slumped area.
 The construction of the new road took place in the early 1930 with the formal opening of the last section in March 1936.

 The road from Chale to Niton was built as a diversionary inland route following the collapse of the previous coastal road between Niton and Blackgang in 1928.
 It is of similar construction and mostly from the same time period to the stretch to the west of Chale which was re-built and upgraded at this time.
 This length of road is not usually understood to be covered by the term 'Military Road' and its name on street maps and signs is different.

 The section from Brook to Freshwater Bay is a clearway, so stopping on this section is only permitted at the five car parking areas, of which one is free, and the rest are operated with a charge to those who are not members of the National Trust.
 Along the rest of the route, there is no such restriction, but most motorists choose only to stop in designated car parks.